 Provides for the systematic replacement of 278 vehicles in the trolley coach fleet.
 This project replaces the trolley coach vehicles at the end of their useful life, maintaining the trolley coach fleet in a state-of-good-repair.
 During replacement the mix of vehicles sizes may be adjusted to align with the Transit Fleet Management Plan projections of ridership (more 60' vehicles, fewer 40' vehicles).
-FTA replacement guidline is every 15 years but SFMTA wishes to replace them at every 12 years since the rubber-tire hybrids are rated for 12 years per FTA guideline.
-Reasoning is both hybrids & trolley are operating in similiar terrain.
+Replacement every 12 years.